wilckdj/wilckdj.github.io/README.md

             * GM at any time
             * Player on turns
             * Moved by circumstance/rule
+        * Damaged appearances (bloodied, afflictions)
+        * Player-based notes
+            Players able to click on another's tokens to pull up a page for notes/communication.
     * Map Layout
         * Grid Layer over image
             * Square grids